cotarr/collab-frontend/README.md

 In the development environment with NODE_ENV=development or NODE_ENV not specified, the application should run as-is.
 No configuration is necessary in development mode.
-Alternately, environment variables can be configured as listed at the end of this README.
+Alternately, environment variables can be configured as listed in this README.
 In the default configuration the server will listen on port 3000 at http://localhost:3000.

 ```bash